 Monte Carlo How Many - The "How Many" Monte Carlo simulation aims to tell you the minimum amount of work items that you can get done within the next “x” days.
 For example, you can use it if you’ve got a deadline scheduled for July 7th and you wish to know how many tasks can be finished by then.

 Monte Carlo When - The "Monte Carlo - When" simulation is the other way around compared to "Monte Carlo- How Many."
 The "Monte Carlo - When" chart aims to tell you when you can expect the team to finish a specific number of tasks that you are yet to start working on.

-Note: Before using the analytics, make sure that you have configured the Cycle time calculation for the respective board.
+Note: Before using the analytics, make sure you have configured the Cycle Time calculation for the respective board.

 To learn how to configure cycle time per board, please check the dedicated article.

 Note: By default, Cycle Time calculation will be enabled only for the "Requested" and "In Progress" stages of your workflows.

 The system also allows you to use the "Ignore Cycle Time Configuration" option within the analytics module.